 Attitude and Computer-mediated communication literacy.
-As revealed in Table 17 the results of the two-tailed Pearson Product-Moment Correlation Coefficient yielded a computed r-value of .229 which indicates a low relationship, present but slight.
+As revealed in Table 17, the results of the two-tailed Pearson Product-Moment Correlation Coefficient yielded a computed r-value of .229, which indicates a low relationship, present but slight.
 The table further shows that there is a significant relationship between the attitude of the respondents and their computer-mediated communication literacy because the p-value of .031 is lesser than .05 level of significance.
 Result means that although the relationship is low, present but slight, the respondents’ level of computer-mediated communication literacy is affected by their attitude.

 Table 17.
 Relationship between respondents’ attitude towards electronic literacy and their level of computer-mediated communication literacy